 - Cruse Bereavement Care – for support after the death of someone close

-- Relate – for help if you’re experiencing difficulties in your relationships
+- Relate or Relationships Scotland – for help if you’re experiencing difficulties in your relationships

 - Samaritans – free, confidential emotional support.
 You don’t have to be depressed or suicidal to call them – they’ll talk about anything that’s worrying you.

-Our Staying connected page has more ideas on how you can boost your social contact.
+Our Staying connected webpage has ideas on how you can boost your social contact.